tagtogorg/tagtog-doc/webeditor.md

     </div>
     <div class="two-third-col">
       <h5>Create new text annotations</h5>
       <p>A new text annotation is created by <strong>highlighting text with the mouse</strong>.
 Position the cursor at the beginning of the text you want to highlight.
 Press and hold your primary mouse button (commonly the left-button).
 While holding the mouse button, drag the cursor to the end of the text and let go of the mouse button.
 Once completed, all the text from the beginning to the end should be highlighted using the same Entity Type used in the previous text annotation.
-Currently the only way to change the entity type used for new annotations is by first changing the entity type of an existing annotation.</p>
+Currently the only way to change the entity type used for new annotations is by first changing the entity type of existing annotation.</p>
       <p>Tips & tricks:</p>
       <ul>
-        <li>If you <strong>double-click</strong> you will annotate the word you clicked.</li>
+        <li>If you <strong>double-click</strong>, you annotate the word clicked.</li>
         <li>If you try to annotate a word that starts or ends in <i>space</i>, the space won't be annotated.</li>
       </ul>
     </div>